Discover commerce and social trends, and learn from industry pioneers – join our global in-person roadshow which touches down in five cities!

 Should you respond to negative reviews?

 Yes.
+You should always respond to negative reviews.
 Review management should be a major aspect of your content strategy.
 And, there’s countless reasons why.
 The biggest one being trust.

 When you respond to negative reviews, it gives your customers confidence.
-A third of customers expect a public response from a brand after providing any type of feedback.
-And 87% of shoppers expect brands to do something after receiving a negative review, including replying or offering a discount for future purchases.
+54% of shoppers say that if they write a negative review, they expect a response from the company.
+And 87% of them expect brands to do something after receiving a negative review, whether that’s replying or offering a discount for future purchases.

 No matter how annoyed the customer is, your response leaves a positive impression and calms the situation.
 And, even if they swore to never buy from you again, replying and showing your interest in making things right will likely change their minds.